 The use of punch cards not only improved efficiency but also marked the beginning of the application of technologies in the management of large volumes of data, laying the foundation for the modern computing and information technology industry.
 It is important to note that Hollerith’s technology was so successful that he later founded a company that would become IBM (International Business Machines).

-Through the use of punch cards, companies entered data into central computers, which were then processed quickly and accurately, which allowed different repetitive tasks to be automated with greater precision.
+Through the use of punch cards, companies entered data into central computers, which were then processed quickly and accurately, allowing different repetitive tasks to be automated with greater precision.
 This technology allowed companies to execute the first batch payments around 1950 to pay payroll, suppliers, and end-of-month reconciliations, which were repetitive tasks on a monthly basis.

-This great technological advance allowed batch payment processes, data processing, inventory management, payroll, or billing to be carried out in a more efficient and secure way.
+This great technological advance allowed batch payment processes, data processing, inventory management, payroll, and billing to be carried out in a more efficient and secure way.
 For example, batch payment of payroll or vendors was achieved because companies could collect all employee and vendor paychecks into a single batch and process them together on the mainframe.

 For monthly reconciliation, Batch Payments for Business allowed businesses to collect and process all financial information for the month, then batch process all the data on the mainframe to ensure the accuracy and consistency of all transactions.